-The Limitation of Pupil Murses' Duties in Caring for Male Patients.
+The Limitations of Pupil Murses in Caring for Male Patients.

-By Mrs. L. W. Quintard.
+By Mrs. L. W. QUINTARD.

-Directress of Nurses, St. Luke's Hospital, New York City.
+Superintendent, St. John's Training School, New York City.

-The subject which I have been called upon to present to you to-day, namely, "The Limitation of Pupil Nurses' Duties in Caring for Male Patients," must be one of serious importance and consideration to everyone who is responsible for the training of those who have chosen for their calling that of the graduate Nurse, and I trust that I may be able to do justice to the subject from the standpoint both of patient and Nurse, and to prove that a Nurse can take entire care of a male patient without loss of womanly dignity and modesty.
+THE subject which I have been called upon to present to you to-day, namely, "The Limitations of Pupil Nurses' Duties in Caring for Male Patients," must be one of serious importance and consideration to everyone who is responsible for the training of those who have chosen for their calling that of the graduate Nurse; and I trust that I may be able to do justice to the subject from the standpoint of both patient and Nurse, and prove that a Nurse can take entire care of a male patient without loss of womanly dignity and modesty.
+The term graduate Nurse implies far more

-The term graduate Nurse implies far more than at first appears; it means, or it should mean, a woman fully equipped for any emergency that may arise in her profession.
-It is to us that she looks for the training which will assure her the knowledge necessary to this end.
-It is in the Hospital wards that such knowledge must be gained.

-Herein lies our great responsibility, to impart to those under our guidance the fundamental principle that no necessary duty to the sick, whether the patient be man or woman, can be either menial or immodest, if rendered in the proper spirit.
+The term graduate Nurse implies far more than at first appears; it means, or should mean, a woman fully equipped for any emergency that may arise in her profession, and it is to us that she looks for the training which will assure her the knowledge necessary to this end, and it is in the Hospital wards that such knowledge must be gained.
+Herein lies our great responsibility to impart to those under our guidance the fundamental principle that no necessary duty to the sick, whether the patient be man or woman, can be either menial or immodest, if rendered in the proper spirit.

-I use the term necessary duty advisedly, for there are some duties which may be necessary at some times and not under other circumstances.
+I use the term necessary duty advisedly, for there are some duties which may be necessary under some circumstances and not at other times.
 In the ordinary work in male wards it is easy to say where the limitation shall be in regard to Nursing.

-All large Hospitals in this country have orderlies who do all the work that would be unpleasant for the Nurse, her duties being confined to the giving of medicines and treatment, where it is not of a private nature; serving meals and seeing that the patients are made generally comfortable and receive the necessary care given by the orderly, for even here strict personal supervision is required by the head Nurse, or she will find dirty toe-nails and sometimes worse.
-I shall never forget my own mortification one day while serving as ward head Nurse, when the attending surgeon turned down the bed-clothes of a simple fracture case and displayed a condition of things for which in one way I was not responsible, but which taught me the lesson that the work, so far as the orderly was concerned, would need much looking after.
+All large Hospitals have orderlies who do all the work that would be unpleasant for the Nurse, her duties being confined to the giving of medicines, and treatment such as is not of a private nature; serving meals and seeing that the patients are made generally comfortable and receive the necessary care given by the orderly, for even here strict personal supervision is required of the head Nurse, or she will find dirty toe-nails, and something worse.
+I shall never forget my own mortification one day while serving as ward head Nurse, when the attending surgeon turned down the bedclothes of a simple fracture case and displayed a condition of things for which in one way I was not responsible, but which taught me the lesson that the work, so far as the orderly was concerned, would need much looking after.